How High Do Planes Fly?

 How high do commercial planes fly?

-The Boeing 747 Jumbo Jet could fly at altitudes up to 45,000 feet (although normally lower) while a modern “jumbo” the double-decker Airbus A380 flies at up to 43,000 feet.
+The Boeing 747 Jumbo Jet could fly at altitudes up to 45,000 feet (although typically lower), while a modern “jumbo,” the double-decker Airbus A380, flies up to 43,000 feet.

 How high could a piston engine commercial airliner fly - Lockheed Super Constellation